briandrum/codes.forchagrin.com/_chapters/chapter-1152-hillside-protection.md

     current engineering standards and site conditions.

-3. _(c)_ **Grading Plans.** A grading plan shall be required for each lot in conformance with [Section 1307.19][CF Section 1307.19] of the Building Code and in addition shall show the natural topography of the total parcel to be developed and any steep slopes on contiguous properties that, in the opinion of the Municipal Engineer, may be affected by the development, the location and size of all structures, the finished grade of all improvement locations and the dimensions, elevations and contours of any proposed earth moving and shall be submitted with each application for a hillside protection permit and shall show the following.
+3. _(c)_ **Grading Plans.** A grading plan shall be required for each lot in conformance with [Section 1307.19][CFCO 1307.19] of the Building Code and in addition shall show the natural topography of the total parcel to be developed and any steep slopes on contiguous properties that, in the opinion of the Municipal Engineer, may be affected by the development, the location and size of all structures, the finished grade of all improvement locations and the dimensions, elevations and contours of any proposed earth moving and shall be submitted with each application for a hillside protection permit and shall show the following.
 No building or demolition permits may be issued and no